wdawson/okta.github.io/_source/_use_cases/events-api-migration/index.md

 This guide aims to help organizations migrate from the Events API to its System Log API replacement.
 It highlights some of the key structural, semantic, and operational differences (and similarities) between the two APIs to  aid in the migration process.
 This guide will be updated as the deprecation timeline becomes available.

 > This guide does not attempt to cover specific use cases, detailed patterns of interaction or the intricacies of particular query parameters.
 For that, it is suggested to see the corresponding sections in the [System Log API](/docs/api/resources/system_log) documentation.
+Please note that as of Jan 7, 2019 developers of new projects are unable to access the Events API and should use the System Log API.

 ## Migration